-Resolved, that the Flag of the thirteen United States shall be thirteen stripes, alternate red and white; that the Union be thirteen stars, white on a blue field, representing a new constellation.
+Resolved, That the flag of the thirteen United States be thirteen stripes, alternate red and white: that the union be thirteen stars, white in a blue field, representing a new constellation.
 (Journals of the Continental Congress)

 Flag Day was first recognized nationally by President Woodrow Wilson in 1916 through a presidential proclamation, and Wilson’s proclamation was later extended by legislation that was signed by President Harry Truman in 1949.

-The Library of Congress has a complete rundown on this history of Flag Day and a wide range of educational resources that you and your students can explore today:
+The Library of Congress has a complete rundown on the history of Flag Day and a wide range of educational resources that you and your students can explore this week:

 What other holidays and historical anniversaries will you be marking in your homeschool this Hercules Term? 😊